Apriloracle/ReapTelegramMiniApp/README.md

 # Reap App
-REAP, an AI-driven, blockchain-based platform that revolutionizes the personalized deals marketplace.
+REAP is an AI-driven, blockchain-based platform that revolutionizes the personalized deals marketplace.
 It connects users with hyper-personalized, high-value deals while enabling businesses to reach their ideal customers with unprecedented precision.

 ## Getting Started